 It is important in the peer review process for people to feel free to express thoughts and exchange information allowing for candid observations for a complete review.
-Many times, the information that is pertinent to the peer review will include medical records and other documentation that is not expected to be publically released or otherwise made available without safeguards in place to prohibit such from occurring.
-These protections primarily are accomplished through federal and state law.
+Many times, the information that is pertinent to the peer review will include medical records and other documentation that is not expected to be a.
+Confidentiality and Privilege Protections